"

 Olaf Janssen, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 Allwood & Berry (2006) reiterate how human behavior in general is directly influenced by the cultural context in which that behavior is developed.
-They go on to remind us that concepts, theories, methods, and interpretations were created in a specific cultural context – a Western European-American one, based on the Judeo-Christian religion and worldview.
-As they state, ”The outcome is the widespread presence of one indigenous psychology (that of Western societies), which has been exported to, and largely accepted by other societies”.[2]
+They go on to remind us that concepts, theories, methods, and interpretations were created in a specific cultural context; that is, a Western European-American one based on the Judeo-Christian religion and worldview.
+As they state, ”The outcome is the widespread presence of one indigenous psychology (that of Western societies), which has been exported to, and largely accepted by other societies”.[3]
 Their statements reinforce the reality that US psychology does not produce or make known universal truths, but instead reinforces a specific psychology, a specific belief of being in the world, a belief that does not always reflect the realities of many groups of people.

 For example, Guthrie (2004) points out that the history of Black psychology begins with African civilizations,[4] including those of the Yoruba, Shona, Nubian, and Songhai kingdoms.
 Each of these kingdoms was noted for its culture, breadth, and artwork.
 And each had their philosophies and ways of understanding the world and the people in it.
 One of the oldest libraries in the world, the Library of Alexandria, was in Egypt, on the African continent.
 It “became the intellectual jewel of the ancient world… at its peak it may have included over 500,000 papyrus scrolls containing works of literature and texts on history, law, mathematics and science”.[5]
 Yet, these empires and their intellectual contributions are not referenced in psychology courses as contributors to “American” psychology, even though African people were and continue to be part of American culture.
 Similarly, many current psychological interventions utilize “Eastern” beliefs and worldviews, such as mindfulness, which is an aspect of Buddhism.
 However, the cultures that give rise to these interventions are rarely given credit or cited for their contribution to the field.
 Additionally, the theories and interventions are divorced from the cultural context within which they developed, giving rise to cultural appropriation.

 Kirmeyer (2015) writes, “Mindfulness meditation and other techniques drawn from Buddhism have become increasingly popular as therapeutic interventions in psychiatry.
 In much of this work, Buddhism is portrayed as a psychology closely akin to cognitive psychology.
 However, in the societies where it originated, Buddhism is a system of practice that has strong ethical and moral dimensions.
-Does extracting techniques like meditation from the social context in which they originate change the nature and effects of the practice?
+Do extracting techniques like meditation from the social context in which they originate change the nature and effects of the practice?
 What is the relationship of these practices to everyday Buddhism as lived in Asian countries or by migrants to the West?
 How has the Westernization and psychologization of Buddhism and other contemplative traditions altered their meaning?
-What are the implications of a cultural and contextual view of mindfulness for continued dialogue between Buddhist thought and psychiatry?”.[4]
+What are the implications of a cultural and contextual view of mindfulness for continued dialogue between Buddhist thought and psychiatry?”.[6]

-(2.2) Do you think the cultural context of where a theory develops matters?
+(2.3) Do you think the cultural context of where a theory develops matters?
 Why or why not?

-Are you curious about how mental illness was treated throughout the world?
+(2.4) Are you curious about how mental illness was treated throughout the world?
 Is there a specific country or region that you could look into, and ask questions such as: “How was mental illness treated in _____ during ____ time?”
 Hold on to this information before reading the following sections about psychology.

-The United States as a constitutional republic is 248 years old, dating from the Declaration of Independence in 1776.
+The United States, as a constitutional republic, is 248 years old, dating from the Declaration of Independence in 1776.
 While this makes it relatively young compared to many civilizations worldwide, it’s important to acknowledge that this refers specifically to the European-derived nation-state, not to the Indigenous peoples and nations who inhabited these lands for thousands of years before European colonization.
 Many Native American nations and civilizations have histories stretching back millennia on this continent, with rich and complex societies, governments, and cultural traditions that long predate the founding of the United States.

 Before examining the development of psychology within the United States, it’s important to understand how mental health and illness were conceptualized in other cultures and civilizations throughout earlier historical periods.
 Keep in mind, this is not a comprehensive list, only a sampling.